 - 1/2 cup sour cream optional

-- Add chopped onion and garlic to skillet, plus salt and pepper to taste.
+- Reduce heat to medium and add chopped onion and garlic to skillet, plus salt and pepper to taste.
 Cook until onion is translucent and garlic is fragrant, about 2-3 minutes.

-- Pour in 1 cup water, corn, salsa, taco sauce, taco seasoning, and elbow macaroni.
+Pour in 1 cup water, corn, salsa, taco sauce, taco seasoning, and elbow macaroni.
 Mix ingredients together and bring back to a boil.
 Reduce heat, cover, and let simmer.
 For the amount of time to simmer: check your box of macaroni and divide the cook time by half.
-For mine, total cook time was 10 minutes, so my skillet simmered for 5 minutes.

-- Remove skillet from heat.
+Remove skillet from heat.
 Quickly add in 1 cup of Mexican cheese blend and stir together so cheese is incorporated and melted.
-Sprinkle remaining 1 cup of Mexican cheese blend on top, then replace cover on skillet for 1-3 minutes until cheese has melted.
+Sprinkle remaining 1 cup of Mexican cheese blend on top, then replace lid on skillet for 1-3 minutes or until cheese on top has melted.

 - Serve immediately with sour cream and chopped cilantro as garnish.